 Donald Trump's staff seems totally miserable.
-Which makes sense.
+Which makes sense

 You can understand why he'd feel that way.
 And why any -- and every -- member of President Trump's White House staff might feel that way.

-Time and again over the last week -- whether it's the firing of FBI Director Jim Comey or allegedly disclosing classified information to Russians, according to a Washington report confirmed by sources to CNN -- Trump has acted and then forced his staff to react.
+Time and again over the last week -- whether it's the firing of FBI Director Jim Comey or allegedly disclosing classified information to Russians, according to a Washington Post report confirmed by sources to CNN -- Trump has acted and then forced his staff to react.
 In both of those instances, he appeared to catch his staff totally flat-footed -- caught unawares that he was going to do what he did, say what he said or tweet what he tweeted.

 But, it's worse than just that.
 Trump not only forces his staff to adjust on the fly to his seat-of-the-pants decision-making but then he also publicly contradicts the version of events they come up with as the best possible spin for what he's said.